JacoboLansac/audits/solo/origami/oriBGT-audit-report.md

 ## Architecture high level review

 The architecture was generally well structured and the code was clean.
+However, the fact that any user could claim rewards on behalf of OriBGT vault, made it necessary to re-architecture the manager contract a bit.
+This re-architecture also solved issues H-1, and M-2.
+However, it introduced M-3, which was also fixed responsibly by the team.

 # Findings